srlinuxeurope/DCFPartnerHackathon/srl-generic-lab/README.md

 - `info from state interface ethernet-1/31 subinterface 1 statistics`
 - `info from state network-instance default protocols bgp neighbor * received-messages`

+The output can be retrieved in different formats:

 ### iBGP EVPN as Network Virtualization Overlay

 EVPN uses MP-BGP as a control plane protocol between the tunnel endpoints.
 Typically, route-reflectors (RRs) are configured for the scalability.
 In this lab, spine routers are configured as RRs.
 All the leaf routers are peering with the spine routers for iBGP EVPN routes.